hitcherland/FoundryVTT-Heart/static/README.md

 ## Contributing
 It is not recommended to develop on the instance on Foundry you run games from.
-If you need help installing another version of foundry or a dev environment this isn't the guide for that.
+If you need help installing another version of Foundry or a dev environment this isn't the guide for that.

 To test your changes: